Originally published: 24 March 2026

 - Secure fit around the nose and mouth

-Workers should be trained to wear respirators correctly.
+Workers should be trained to wear respirators correctly and to recognise when a mask is no longer fitting properly.

-Respirators should be replaced regularly to ensure continued protection.
+Respirators should be replaced regularly to ensure continued protection and hygiene.

 Replace masks if:

-- They have been used for extended periods
+- They have been worn for their intended use period

 Disposable respirators should not be reused beyond their intended lifespan.